SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 ## SP Metadata file for SSO
 Create metadata file for configuring the SSO.
-Sample SSO metadata file pointing to localhost is at /tdsadmin/docs/Installation/tdsadmin_local_sp.xml.
+Directions for creating an SP (service provider) Metadata file are available at http://docs.spring.io/spring-security-saml/docs/current/reference/html/configuration-metadata.html.
 Change the entity id and URL according to the environment (local, dev, staging, prod, etc.).
-Upload this file to OpenAM and place this file inside server file system.
+Upload this file to OpenAM and place this file inside the server's file system.
 Specify `tdsadmin.webapp.saml.metadata.filename` and `tdsadmin.security.dir` in Program Management for metadata file name and location.
 ```
 Example: